 All it takes is one fender bender to turn a fun holiday into a financial nightmare, so it is definitely better to pay this cost up front to avoid shelling out a lot later.
 It is the most basic of road trip necessities, really.

 Rather than go with the package offered by the rental car provider, I recommend going with a third-party company like Bonzah.
 These firms are often able to offer much better rates, and provide great help in getting the best deal possible for those of us who have to work hard to earn money.
-So remember: a rental car insurance is one of the most important things you need for a road trip.
+So remember: a rental car insurance is one of the most important essentials you need for a road trip.
 I made sure to get it when I went on a road trip around Trentino.

-A cooler filled with drinks and snacks
+A cooler filled with drinks and road trip snacks

 Besides, a cooler has to be in any road trip packing list as it will also keep a happy vibe going inside the car, as thirst and hunger pangs will be kept at bay by the supplies at hand whenever the distances between convenience stores are too long.
 Just be sure to buy plenty of ice beforehand, and keep refreshing it as it melts.

 - bandages (both Band-Aids for minor cuts and the ones used for dressing serious wounds)

-A day pack
+A day bag

 Your favorite tunes